DanTappan/USBRecord-Control/README.md

 ## Use

 The recorder can be controlled either through a Stream Deck or through the web based emulator Companion.

-The interface currently provides the following buttons
+The file [Sample.companionconfig](Sample.companionconfig) can be imported into Bitfocus Companion to set up the default set of buttons, which currently provides the following:

 - **Record/Stop** (this button will be labeled **Record** when the recorder is idle and **Stop** when it is active)
 - Below the **Record/Stop** button is a display-only button which dynamically displays the size of the current file when recording is active
 - **Reset** - this button resyncronizes Companion with the recorder, it should only be needed if the **usbrecord** service is restarted